 I had to take a train from Huelva to Madrid.
 I went to Huelva just to catch the train.
 It is a small town and most of the places around the train station were closed that day (Sunday).
 The only thing that was open at 3 in the afternoon there was a small café.
 It only had a cheesecake that looked vegetarian and I had to satisfy my hunger with a cheesecake.

 I did go around Madrid train station looking for something vegetarian to eat.
-I did not want to eat anything sweet and wanted to have some savoury for dinner.
-But then I realised that all the food packets were written in Spanish.
+I did not want to eat anything sweet and wanted to have some savory for dinner.
+But then I realized that all the food packets were written in Spanish.

 That is when I realised the importance of learning how to say “Vegetarian only – no seafood, no meat” in the language that is spoken in the country you are visiting.
 I do not recall where I read it but that is definitely some good advice.
 I ended up buying nothing since I could not figure out what was vegetarian nor could I make the person at the counter understand.